 Place the Milk in a bowl or jug and heat it up slightly in the microwave (see note 1).
 Whisk in the Brown Sugar until dissolved, then add the Instant Dry Yeast.
 Set aside for 5 to 10 minutes or until the yeast starts to activate and you can see froth/bubbles on the surface.

-Whisk in the melted Butter (at room temperature) and the Egg, then pour it all in the bowl of your Stand Mixer fitted with the Dough Hook attachment (see note 2).
+Whisk in the melted Butter (at room temperature), the Egg and the Mashed Sweet Potato then place it all in the bowl of your Stand Mixer fitted with the Dough Hook attachment (see note 2).

 Add the sifted Bread Flour and Table Salt and start kneading the dough on a medium-low speed.
 Stop to scrap the edges of the bowl if needed.
 Knead for about 3 minutes, then increase the speed to a medium-high and keep kneading for another 5 to 7 minutes (see note 3).